We got a puppy! Meet little Miss Ella (short for Eleanor Harriet because human names for pets are the best).

 On one of the nights, we walked through the city and took the Peak tram up to see the view.

 If you’ve been following the news, there have been protests in Hong Kong for full democracy.
 We were not in any areas with immediate danger, but the area near the tram was occupied by protestors.
 We went on a little adventure to go see how the situation was – fortunately for us, it was calm and peaceful where we walked.
-I became the butt of the joke, and everyone said I was going to get us arrested for taking pictures of the protest.
+I became the butt of the joke, everyone said I was going to get us arrested for taking pictures of the protest and in that case, contact Connecticut Bail Bonds Group.

 They made stairs to walk over the barricades!
 So smart!